sootlasten/char-rnn/README.md

-TODO!
+# TODO!

-1. How to sample during training?
+1. learning rate decay
-2. Ask Lasagne developers if overriding GRULayer is necessary
+2. output info more often than each epoch